a-rich/DJ-Tools/README.md

 ## Preliminary

 ### Music files
-The music files in your collection _should_ be in the MP3 format.
+The music files in your Collection _should_ be in the MP3 format.
 There are a couple reasons for this:
 1. MP3 files are very compact meaning you can fit more music on your USB, pay less for cloud storage, and enjoy faster upload / download times
 2. MP3 files have metadata fields called ID3 tags which couple information like track, title, artist, comment, genres, etc. with the file itself; other formats (AIFF or WAV) _may_ include implementations of ID3 but this library has not been tested with these

 It's true that MP3 is lossy, meaning it's _possible_ for MP3 files to produce lower quality audio than, say, FLAC files, but [research](https://www.researchgate.net/publication/257068576_Subjective_Evaluation_of_MP3_Compression_for_Different_Musical_Genres) (see [Nyquist–Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem)) shows that even the most trained ears of audiophiles cannot distinguish any difference between lossless audio and 256 kbps MP3 audio.
 There _are_ arguments that support using a sample rate higher than the theoretical minimum for human hearing (44.1 kHz); digital-to-analog conversion (as is performed in a speaker cone) is necessarily a non-linear system which can produce audible distortions from previously inaudible frequencies.
 Since my audio processing facilities support the highest quality bitrate for MP3 files, and the size of these files is negligibly larger, I use 320 kbps files.

-`NOTE`: all files must follow this naming convention:
+`NOTE`: to ensure Collection consistency and successful operation of `DJ Tools`, the following properties should be maintained for all music files:
+* minimum 256 kbps bitrate (320 kbps preferred)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Title (Artist2 Remix) - Artist1, Artist2.mp3`
+* files named using convention: `Title (Artist2 Remix) - Artist1, Artist2`

-`NOTE`: before importing unprocessed tracks, it's _highly_ recommended that you use MP3 tagging software (e.g. [Mp3tag](https://www.mp3tag.de/en/) or [Picard](https://picard.musicbrainz.org/)) to extract title and artist tags from the file names automatically

-`NOTE`: it's also _highly_ recommended that you use Mixed In Key to do your melodic key analysis.
+* `title` and `artist` tags populated (ideally using software such as [Mp3tag](https://www.mp3tag.de/en/) or [Picard](https://picard.musicbrainz.org/))
+* `key` tags populated (ideally using Mixed In Key)
+* `genre` tags populated (split with common delimiter if multiple genres)
+* `comment` tags 1st cleared and then populated with important information
+    - BPM changes
+    - unmixable (arrhythmic, ambient, or unstable BPM)
+    - low quality
+* `color` tags
+    - `GREEN` for processed track
+    - `RED` to warn of low quality or otherwise unmixable tracks

 Mixed In Key is the most accurate key analysis software out there and is _much_ better than Rekordbox's key analysis.
-Make sure you turn off `KEY` under `Preferences > Analysis > Track Analysis Setting`.
+Make sure you turn off `KEY` under `Preferences > Analysis > Track Analysis Setting` so as to not overwrite `key` tags generated by MIK when importing tracks into Rekordbox.

 ![alt text](https://raw.githubusercontent.com/a-rich/DJ-Tools/main/images/Pioneer_Preferences_Analysis.png "Turn off Rekordbox key analysis")